 - Third Party Fundraisers

 Third party fundraisers, events, and programs organized by companies, organizations or schools are another excellent source of funding for the healthcare center.
-Examples of third party events include: sports tournaments, bake sales, birthday or holiday parties with a “No Gift” theme and request for donations; Community collection of needed clinic supplies: over the counter cough and cold products, toothbrushes/paste/floss; happy hour at a restaurant, student projects, and cocktail receptions.
+Examples of third party events include: sports tournaments, bake sales, birthday or holiday parties with a “No Gift” theme and request for donations –Facebook Fundraisers are a popular option; Community collection of needed clinic supplies: over the counter cough and cold products, toothbrushes/paste/floss; happy hour at a restaurant, student projects, and cocktail receptions.
 If you would like to organize a third party event to benefit CVIM please review our policy and then contact our Development Office at 610-836-5990 ext.
 119 or email@example.com.

 Volunteers are the heart and soul of CVIM.
 Our volunteer licensed healthcare professionals and support volunteers embody a “Culture of Caring” that is shared with our patients through the provision of compassionate, culturally competent and dignified care.
 Learn more about volunteering at CVIM.